Illinois State Senator Cristina Castro

 Details

-Senate Bill 1950 passed the Senate and heads to the governor’s desk for final approval.
+Senate Bill 2427 has passed the Senate and awaits consideration in the House.

 Details